Got a Honor Watch ES-21C to replace the Honor Band 5 I have had for half a year in October. (And later a Band 6)

 The Watch ES syncs substantially faster with the Android app than the Band 5. 🙂

-The extra software stuff of the Watch ES is all about the sport and health-fanatics stuff I don’t really care about.
-But AFAIK all are additions to the Watch ES.
+The extra software stuff of the Band 6 and Watch ES is (almost) all about the sport and health-fanatics stuff I don’t really care about.
+But AFAIK all are additions compared to the Band 5.

 The interface is a bit different between the two, so I fumbled a lot finding the SpO2, as functions are not found by swiping from the watch face as on the Band 5, but you have to press the side button while the watch face is visible, to have a menu pop up with that, and a bunch of other stuff (including Timer & Stopwatch).
 So just a matter of getting used to a different interface.